Nikybyte/Nikybot/README.md

 # Hi!, i am Nikki Jasmine

+I am a Robotics and Automation Engineering student from Chile.
+I enjoy building systems that combine hardware, computer vision, and IA devices.

-I am from Chile, i like to learn about robotics and automation, constantly learning new technologies, here are some of the projects that i am currently working:
+Here are some of the projects I'm currently working on:

 ## Academic Thesis — Universidad del Bío-Bío (Chile)